In South Florida, shootings usher in bloody holiday weekend - WTMJ

 Businessman and TV personality Marcus Lemonis, star of “The Profit,” took to Twitter to offer a $100,000 reward to help authorities capture the suspects.

-Sunday’s shooting came a little over a day after a drive-by shooting claimed the life of one person outside another venue in the Wynwood area.
+Sunday’s shooting came a little over a day after a drive-by shooting claimed the life of one person outside another venue about 13 miles away in the Wynwood area.
 Six others were injured.
 Some witnesses likened the scene to a “war zone” after a barrage of dozens of bullets sent people scurrying in the night.

 Democratic state Sen. Shevrin Jones said he wants DeSantis to do more than just pray.
 He’s calling on the governor to sit down with Democrats to discuss meaningful ways of addressing gun violence.